pingcap/docs-cn/basic-features.md

 ---
 title: TiDB Features
-summary: Learn about the basic features of TiDB.
+summary: Learn about the feature overview of TiDB.
-aliases: ['/docs/dev/basic-features/']
+aliases: ['/docs/dev/basic-features/','/tidb/dev/experimental-features-4.0/']
 ---

 # TiDB Features

 This document lists the features supported in each TiDB version.

-Note that supports for experimental features might change before the final release.
+> **Note:**
+>
+> - Y: the feature is generally available (GA) and can be used in production environments.
+> - N: the feature is not supported.
+> - Experimental: the feature is not GA yet and you need to be aware of the usage limitations.
+Experimental features are subject to change or removal without prior notice.
+The syntax and implementation might be modified before the general availability.
+If you encounter any problems, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 ## Data types, functions, and operators